 e73 – Critical

-When your thermostat displays error code e73, it indicates that the Rc wire is not receiving power.
+When your thermostat displays error code e73, it indicates that the Rc wire is not getting power.